-At December 31, 2013, Heska Imaging had a \$1.4 million note receivable, including accrued interest, from Cuattro Veterinary, LLC, which is due on March 15, 2016; Heska Imaging has accounts receivable from Cuattro Software, LLC of \$892 thousand; Heska Corporation had accounts receivable from Heska Imaging of \$3.3 million, including accrued interest; Heska Corporation had net accounts receivable from Cuattro, LLC of \$110 thousand; Heska Imaging had net accounts receivable from Cuattro, LLC of \$198 thousand.
-All monies owed accrue interest at the same interest rate Heska Corporation pays under its credit and security agreement with Wells Fargo Bank, National Association ("Wells Fargo") once past due with the exception of the note receivable, which accrues at this rate to its maturity date.
+At December 31, 2014, Heska Imaging had a \$1.5 million note receivable, including accrued interest, from Cuattro Veterinary, LLC, which is due on March 15, 2016; Heska Imaging had accounts receivable from Cuattro Software, LLC of \$871 thousand; Heska Corporation had accounts receivable from Heska Imaging of \$6.1 million, including accrued interest; Heska Corporation had net accounts receivable from Cuattro, LLC of \$21 thousand; Heska Imaging had net accounts payable from Cuattro, LLC of \$252 thousand.
+All monies owed accrue interest at the same interest rate Heska Corporation pays under its credit and security agreement with Wells Fargo once past due with the exception of the note receivable, which accrues at this rate to its maturity date.